 Note: The order in which the fields are given in rhs defines the order in which they need to appear in the state variable when the evolution rate is calculated.
 Note that dict keep the insertion order since Python version 3.7, so a normal dictionary can be used to define the equations.

-'''

-evolution_rate (state, t=0.0)
+evolution\rate(state, t=0.0)

-'''

-- state (FieldBase) The field describing the state of the PDE - t (float) The current time point show the expressions of the PDE
+- state (FieldBase) The field describing the state of the PDE - t (float) The current time point property expressions: dict[str, str]

 Field describing the evolution rate of the PDE